 Industrial: significant negative impact

 Industrial construction is recovering from the Covid-19 induced downturn in 2020.
 Suring global demand for manufactured products will provide scope for renewed investment growth in manufacturing plants to improve capacity.
 Although global supply chain disruptions are likely to dampen confidence in the short term among manufacturers, the expansion in ‘nearshoring’ is likely to support investment in new facilities in various sectors.

 Energy & utilities: moderate negative impact

-Spending on energy and utility projects will be severely impacted by global supply chain disruptions and low oil prices.
-However, governments and public authorities will likely advance spending on power and utilities projects as soon as normality returns.
+Spending on energy and utility projects was impacted by global supply chain disruptions and low oil prices.
+However, governments and public authorities will likely advance spending on power and utilities projects, and the recovery in oil prices will provide support.

 Institutional: significant positive impact

-Governments are strengthening their healthcare infrastructure and the number of new hospital projects is rising sharply.
-This investment is helping to support the institutional building sector.
+Governments across the world are preparing to fight the virus outbreak by strengthening their healthcare infrastructure, and building of new hospitals is rising sharply.
+This investment is helping to support the expansion in institutional buildings.

 Infrastructure: moderate negative impact